Clinical-Genomics/cgmatch/README.md

 ##### MatchBox
-The installation of this software via Docker is currently not working as it should and so the installation requires a workaround.
+The installation of this software via Docker is currently not working as it should but it is possible to deploy it using Maven and some fixes.

 Requirements:
 * Java 1.8